CommonDoc/common-doc/README.md

 What CommonDoc provides is a way to separate parser and emitter by providing a common framework for representing documents.
-Parsers and emitters can be written to convert text to and from various markup langages -- Markdown, Textile, ReST, etc. -- while keeping a single, backend-agnostic internal representation.
+Parsers and emitters can be written to convert text to and from various markup languages (Markdown, Textile, ReST, etc.) while keeping a single, backend-agnostic internal representation.

 ## Motivation